Last Updated on September 27, 2022 by DMEditor

 ConvertKit is hands down a leader in the autoresponder email tools segment, providing email list marketing automation affordably.
 It will enable you to grow your email list, and then either send a blast email whenever it suits you or send emails to new subscribers over time.

 Compared to Aweber, ConvertKit is relatively a new entrant to the market, and it targets professional bloggers.
-Its target is to make your email processes easier by infusing them with robust features for not just bloggers, but YouTubers, course creators, and podcasters.
+Its target is to make your email processes easier by infusing them with robust features for not just bloggers distributing a blog post, but YouTubers, course creators, and podcasters.

 Its new ConvertKit plugin for WordPress will go a mile further and help you to track your blog’s or website’s visitors while applying the necessary tags.
 This handy feature allows for the very effective use of behavior based tags in response to how users interact with a website.

 ConvertKit’s automation manager is an ultra-simple easy to use the tool.
 It actually is ConvertKit’s strongest buy point.
 It presents its automation rules in lists which can get pretty messy, but its visual automation builder will step in to save the day.

 It streamlines the whole process with its marketing automation default view that displays workflows into the context of your desired business outcomes.